 2. Have clear project goals and objectives

-This is one of the top principles of Project Management and there is a reason for this.
+This is one of the top principles of Project Management, and there is a reason for this.
 Clearly defined project goals and objectives serve as a measure of a project's success or failure.
 It will not be easy to measure the success of a project without pre-defined requirements and approval criteria.
 The project goals bring out the expectations from the project.
-The main benefit of setting up clear project goals is that everyone including the customer and the team knows about the desired outcomes of the project and is on the same page.
-All the key stakeholders including the sponsor and the customer should review and approve these project goals.
+The main benefit of setting up clear project goals is that everyone, including the customer and the team knows about the project's desired outcomes and is on the same page.
+All the key stakeholders, including the sponsor and the customer, should review and approve these project goals.
 The goals should be SMART as they are called.
 SMART stands for Specific, Measurable, Achievable, Realistic, and Time-bound.
 Clearly defining the goals and objectives of the project will form the basis for planning the project scope, budget, and schedule.

 3. Clearly define roles and responsibilities

 Only a few things cause more confusion and stress in a team and in the success of any venture than an unclear demarcation of roles and responsibilities of the people involved.
 So it is with Project Management also.
-When roles and responsibilities are not clearly defined, team members, transgress their boundaries which leads to conflicts within the team and eventually affects the entire project.
+When roles and responsibilities are not clearly defined, team members transgress their boundaries, leading to conflicts within the team and eventually affecting the entire project.
 For smooth functioning, a project team should have clear and well-defined roles and responsibilities and the relation of the team members with each other.
 Everyone involved with the project should know what he or she is responsible for and to whom they are accountable.
 Authority must be properly delegated so that there is no ambiguity.
 Fixing the responsibility and accountability will have an additional benefit.
-The Project Manager can identify the top performers and reward them while low performers can be spotted and helped to improve.
+The project manager can identify the top performers and reward them while low performers can be spotted and help to improve.
 Once the roles and responsibilities are clearly defined, the whole team can work harmoniously without stepping into other's territory and disturbing the smooth flow of work.
 This enables the Project Manager to avoid delays on account of friction in the team.

 4. Building a risk management plan

 There isn't one project that comes without any risk.
 And this is a given thing.
 These risks can negatively impact your resources, processes, and technology.
 So, although it is not easy to completely remove risks in a project these risks can be minimized, or at least an attempt can be made to eliminate their impact on the project.
-But for doing this, the areas of risk and the risks in these areas must be properly identified and assessed first, and then they have to be constantly monitored.
+But to do this, the areas of risk and the risks in these areas must be properly identified and assessed first, and then they have to be constantly monitored.
 Assessing the risks is an acknowledgment of the fact that things might go wrong during the course of the project.
 Therefore, it becomes important to mitigate these risks at the beginning of the project itself rather than being caught off-guard later.
-Historic data and the knowledge of the team members can form the basis of a risk management plan.
+Historic data and the team members' knowledge can form the basis of a risk management plan.
 You can not just identify the potential points where risks may occur to the project but you must also create a plan to handle the issues before they assume serious proportions.
 Under the plan, once the risks have been identified, each risk is assigned to a particular team member to watch out for it and be prepared to handle it.
-So, each team member has the responsibility of keeping an eye on a specific risk and resolving it.
+So, each team member is responsible for monitoring a specific risk and resolving it.
 Obviously, you can't remove all the risks involved with your project, but you can at least plan to identify and handle the bigger ones and train your team too.

 5. Make a communication plan

-Anyone who has worked in Project Management knows that the key to a successful project is communication.
+Anyone who has worked in Project Management knows that communication is the key to a successful project.
 It is 90% of the job.
-Properly communicating the project activities, risks, issues, and status of the project to all the team members and other stakeholders are the prime requirements for the success of a project.
+Properly communicating the project activities, risks, issues, and status to all the team members and other stakeholders are the prime requirements for the success of a project.
 Strong communication guidelines must be created, maintained, explained, and implemented right from the beginning of the project.
 So, having a communication plan in place is the right way to ensure the proper implementation of decisions and the flow of work.
 Everyone concerned with the project must understand the importance of communication in Project Management.
 The use of technology gives a big boost to the right communication.
 It may be through emails, chats, messaging, or by any other means but the flow of communication should not stop.
-Another important aspect is to be clear about what kind of information should be communicated and who needs to know what and when.
-A proper communication plan would help in keeping the stakeholders engaged and make coordinating the tasks and schedules easier.
+Another important aspect is to be clear about what kind of information should be communicated, who needs to know what, and when.
+A proper communication plan would help keep the stakeholders engaged and make coordinating the tasks and schedules easier.
 This will also facilitate decision-making and problem-solving.
-So, a Project Manager has the responsibility of creating a model of communication that is expected from all the stakeholders.
+So, a Project Manager is responsible for creating a communication model that is expected from all the stakeholders.

 6. Setting a project performance baseline

 As the project progresses, project performance metrics need to be in place to measure its success.
-Without measuring the performance you can't hold your team accountable for the various tasks they have been assigned.
-There is Having methods to measure different aspects of the project and determining if the actual results are in line with what has been planned is critical to any project's success.
+Without measuring the performance, you can't hold your team accountable for the various tasks they have been assigned.
+Having methods to measure different aspects of the project and determining if the actual results are in line with what has been planned is critical to any project's success.
 There are generally three core components of a project.
 They are the scope, budget, and schedule.
-A baseline or a plan should be developed for each of these components against which the actual performance can be measured.
+A baseline or a plan should be developed for each component against which the actual performance can be measured.
 Putting together all three baselines gives the performance management baseline and if any change occurs in any of the core components then its impact on the others would be reflected.
-Like, if there is a change in schedule, the performance management baseline will help you see how it will impact the project scope and the budget.
+Like, if there is a schedule change, the performance management baseline will help you see how it will impact the project scope and the budget.
 This will help you better monitor the overall impact of this change on the project.
 This, in turn, helps in better decision-making.
 It also helps in assessing the individual performance of all the team members and dealing with them accordingly.
-So, the whole picture becomes clear and you can evaluate the impact that the potential decisions would have on the project.
+So, the whole picture becomes clear and you can evaluate the impact of the potential decisions on the project.

 7. Project change management